 Average fuel utilization

 With drivers going to the gas station an average of seven times per month and with one-third tank of gas left, drivers are making more trips to the gas station than necessary.
-85% of vehicles go to the gas station with half a tank of gas remaining.
+This study also showed that 85% of vehicles go to the gas station with half a tank of gas remaining.

 The long-term impact of fleet refueling

 ORT and SDT make the Total Trip Time to the gas station more than a quick errand.
 It is the cause of two or more hours of non-productive time a month, on average.
 The additional miles driven have significant ramifications, not only on vehicle wear and tear but on our environment.